History and facts 18 Sep 2018

 A mixture of crushed ore and water was passed through goat’s skin to separate heavy gold particles from lighter impurities.

-During the 1880s, the Nizam of Hyderabad formally organised gold mining in the region, on behalf of Hyderabad (Deccan) Company.
+During the 1880s, the Nizam of Hyderabad formally organized gold mining in the region, on behalf of Hyderabad (Deccan) Company.
 Between 1902 and 1918, 3.8 lakh tonnes of ore were mined and 7.41 tonnes of gold extracted.

 About 40 years later, in 1920, the mine had to be shut down due to scarcity of funds.
 However, around 1937, the Nizam decided to re-explore mining prospects to promote employment – with agriculture being the only other alternative.